-The subject property derives access from Woodlands Road.
+The subject property derives direct access from Bargeron Street, which terminates approximately 0.1 mile north of the subject property.
 Vehicular and pedestrian traffic are considered light.
-Ingress and egress to and from the site is convenient for both northbound and southbound traffic on Woodlands Road.
-The site is within 0.5 miles of U.S. Highway 25 and State Route 80.
-Although there is no regularly scheduled public transportation available within the market area, Burke County Transit does offer an on-call, door-to-door transportation service for a fee and at least a 24-hour notice.
+Entry and egress are considered easy due to the limited traffic and clear lines of sight provided in all directions of travel.
+Ultimately, residents of the site property will utilize State Routes 23 and 24 for access throughout the city of Sardis and the greater market area.
+These arterial roadways can be accessed within 0.1 mile of the site.
+Although there is no regularly scheduled public transportation available within the market area, Burke County Transit does offers an on-call, door-to-door transportation service for a fee and at least a 24-hour notice.
 Overall, access is considered good.

-The subject buildings and site signage are clearly visible from Woodlands Road.
+The subject buildings and site signage can be clearly viewed from Bargeron Street (west) and Kemp Circle (south).
+However, traffic along these roadways is considered light and predominantly limited to residents of homes in the immediate neighborhood.
 The light traffic limits the exposure of the property to drive-by traffic, but the subject property has been able to consistently maintain a 100.0% occupancy rate and waiting list.
 Therefore, overall visibility of the project is considered good.
-Further, the subject site is located nearby East 7th Street, which is an arterial roadway throughout the city of Waynesboro.
-In the unlikely event that the subject project is completely vacated and had to lease all 30 units at once, it is recommended that promotional signage be placed along this arterial roadway to increase the visibility of the project.
+Further, the subject site is located nearby two major arterial roadways throughout the city of Sardis.
+State Routes 23 and 24 are 0.1 mile to the east and south, respectively.
+In the unlikely event that the subject project is completely vacated and had to lease all 24 units at once, it is recommended that promotional signage be placed along these arterial roadways to increase the visibility of the project.